 The Kickstarter project to top up the publishing fund for New Short Stories 7 has been a great success, the target having being reached with six days to spare and pledges still coming in.
 The names of everyone who backed the publication will be listed in the front of the book.
 They will also receive their choice of copies of the book and or Willesden Herald New Short Stories 7 mugs.

-David Means to judge Willesden Herald competition
+David Means to judge Willesden competition 2012-13

 We are thrilled and honoured to announce that David Means has kindly agreed to be the judge for the eighth annual Willesden Herald international short story competition.